yiding-w/SHINE-mem/README.md

 ```
 Test code is provided in [test.py](test.py)

-Training is generally stable, if inf/nan appears, adding more warmup steps will solve it.
+Training is generally stable.
+Sometimes if inf/nan appears, adding more warmup steps will solve it.

 <!-- ## 📖 Citation